tonioteran/dmac2/README.md

 # dmac
-ROS driver for the Evologics Underwater Modems
+ROS2 driver for the Evologics Underwater Modems

 ## Basic commands